-Measuring the Panel's Performance - Impacts and Outcomes
+Measuring the Panel's performance.

+Impacts and outcomes

-In the Panel's 2017/2018 - 2021 Statement of Intent, the Panel identified three outcomes to which it contributes through the impacts the Panel expects to have in the takeovers market.
+In the Panel's Statement of Intent for the period 1 July 2020 - 30 June 2024, the Panel identified three outcomes to which it contributes through the impacts the Panel expects to have in the takeovers market.
 The Panel also described how it would measure its achievement of the three impacts that its services are designed to attain.
-This is depicted below:
+This is depicted here: